bra1nDump/ai-task-vscode/docs/backlog.md

 - Improve new line character usage across the code base.
 This will suck because we print many logs relying on \n.
 For now I will just fix the code that has to do with line splitting for range calculation because that definitely needs to be robust.
 - Create a company and apply for open ai credits
+- Suggest respecting original indentation [20min]
+- New file creation is confusing, we should use a different Xml tag for it.
+I can keep it on the level of parsing and not change the model

+- Refine the truncation mechanism to truncate more aggressively
+  - Be more permissive when range to replace does not entirely match file contents.
+Basically only match on the line numbers, and I also thought we had the mechanism of matching any of the prefix or suffix lines it does not need to be all of themthe bug seems to be related to that

 # Done

 - @ completions popup everywhere, even when @is not typed.
 This is annoying and should be fixed